fruit of the spirit is joy

 Google defines joy simply as a feeling of pleasure and happiness.
 Dictionaries describe it as an emotion of delight caused by something good.
 Likewise, it is the expression of glad feelings.

-However, the fruit of the Spirit Paul is describing is not feelings.
-He explains that producing this fruit is done when we “live by the Spirit” instead of “living by the flesh.”
+However, Paul is describing the fruit of the Spirit, not feelings.
+He explains that this fruit is produced when we “live by the Spirit” instead of “living by the flesh.”
 He lists acts of the flesh in verses 19-21.
 These behaviors arise when we allow our feelings to control us.
 Therefore, we must dig deeper to know what this type of joy truly is.

 What is joy in the Bible?

 Biblical joy is a choice.
 It shows contentment and satisfaction in all circumstances because we know God works in every situation.
 It has more to do with the future than the present.
-Throughout the Bible, people find joy in what God will do above what is happening at the moment.
+Throughout the Bible, people find joy in what God will do above what is happening now.
 The Bible Project has a great video to explain joy.

 Are happiness and joy the same thing?